Isaac Paredes Player Props: Rays vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks eighth in the league with a collective 9.4 strikeouts per nine innings.
+- The Reds pitching staff is 10th in the league with a collective 9.3 strikeouts per nine innings.

-- Reds pitchers combine to give up 15 home runs (0.9 per game), the ninth-fewest in baseball.
+- Reds pitchers combine to allow 19 total home runs at a rate of 1.1 per game (to rank 12th in the league).

-- Lodolo gets the start for the Reds, his fourth of the season.
-He is 2-0 with a 2.12 ERA and 27 strikeouts in 17 2/3 innings pitched.
+- Stoudt starts for the first time this season for the Reds.

-- In his last appearance on Thursday against the Philadelphia Phillies, the lefty went five innings, giving up two earned runs while surrendering eight hits.
+- The right-hander is pitching in his MLB debut.
+He's 25 years old.

 © 2023 Data Skrive.
 All rights reserved.